Preselection Bandits: The Pre-Bandit Problem

 One tempting question is how the most preferred subsets look like, given our definition of regret.
 As already mentioned, the optimal preselection $\optsubset$ for the flexible Pre-Bandit variant consists of the items with the same highest score parameter.
-However, in the restricted Pre-Bandit variant, the optimal preselection does not consist of the $\pullnumber$ items with the highest scores in general, as the following example demonstrates. \begin{example} In Table \ref{table_example_reward}, we provide three problem instances for $\items=5$ and the corresponding expected scores of (the relevant) 3-sized subsets of $[\items]$.
-In the first instance, where one arm has a much higher score than the remaining ones, it is favorable to suggest this high score arm together with the arms having smallest score.
-This is due to the large differences between the scores, so that the selector will take the best arm with a sufficiently high probability.
+However, in the restricted Pre-Bandit variant, the optimal preselection does not necessarily consist of the $\pullnumber$ items with the highest scores in general, as the following examples demonstrate. \begin{example} In Table \ref{table_example_reward}, we provide three problem instances with fixed degree of preciseness $\gamma=1$ for $\items=5$ and the corresponding expected scores of (the relevant) 3-sized subsets of $[\items]$.
+In the first instance, where one arm has a much higher utility than the remaining ones, it is favorable to suggest this high utility arm together with the arms having smallest utility.
+This is due to the large differences between the utilities, so that the selector will take the best arm with a sufficiently high probability.
 Roughly speaking, the best strategy for the agent is to make the problem for the selector as easy as possible.

 The second instance is different, as the optimal preselection for the agent now consists of the top-3 arms with the highest scores.
 This comes with a non-negligible probability of missing the optimal arm, however, since the runner-up arms are sufficiently strong, the regret can be tolerated.
 On the other hand, adding a poor arm would be suboptimal, as one cannot be certain enough that it will not be taken.
-But by reducing the score for the worst arm notably as in the third instance, the worst arm substitutes the third best, as then the best item can again be better distinguished from the suboptimal ones inside the optimal subset. \end{example}

-As suggested by this example, a reasonable strategy is to compose the preselection of subsets of best and worst arms, respectively.
+But by reducing the score for the worst arm notably as in the third instance, the worst arm substitutes the third best, as then the best item can again be better distinguished from the suboptimal ones inside the optimal subset. \end{example} As suggested by this example, a reasonable strategy is to compose the preselection of subsets of best and worst arms, respectively.
 In fact, we show in the supplementary material (Section \ref{subsec:algo_reward_maximization}) that the optimal subsets for the restricted Pre-Bandit problem are always composed of best and worst arms with the overall best arm(s) mandatory inside the optimal subset.

 The obvious rationale of adding a strong arm is to guarantee a reasonably high utility, whereas a poor arm merely serves as a decoy to increase the probability of choosing the best arm.
 Such effects are known in the literature on decision theory as the \emph{attraction effect} or the \emph{decoy effect}, see \citep{dimara2017attraction} and references therein.
 In particular, our definition of regret is able to capture this effect and consequently emphasizes that our regret aims at penalizing difficult decisions for the selector in the restricted case.